 I think you will find that most people won’t look down on you for having inexpensive clothes and cars.
 There will be a few, but they are the ones who would probably find a way to look down on you no matter what you do.
 So ignore them and live your life outside their box.

-There is nothing wrong with nice cars and nice clothes but understand the sacrifices you are making for them.
+There is nothing wrong with nice cars and nice clothes but understand what you are sacrificing in the future for them.

 The mindset is about saving.
 It is thinking about money as a tool for your freedom and not just something to spend on every want and need.
 It’s a mindset that says, “There is no way I’m spending $5 on this bottle of water when I know I can get it for $1 down the street.”
 It’s a mindset of patience and willingness to wait for something better.